bakpakin/Fennel/reference.md

 `#$.foo` is a function which will return the value of the "foo" key in its first argument.

+Unlike regular functions, there is no implicit `do` in a hash function, and thus it cannot contain multiple forms without an explicit `do`.
+The body itself is directly used as the return value rather than the last element in the body.

 ### `partial` partial application

 Returns a new function which works like its first argument, but fills